HuskyGameDev/2020s-team1/README.md

 Plan for Implementation/Schedule
 	- Sprint 1
 			- Learning Unity
 			- Basic UI
 			- Basic Stage
-					-Background
+			- Background
-					-Possible positions for player
+			- Possible positions for player
 			- Player and enemy creation
 			- Basic mechanics
 			- Movement of player
 			- Movement of enemy
 			- Player, enemy sketches & concepts
 	- Sprint 2
 			- Finalize player/enemy creation
 			- Decide on desired speed of both player and enemy
 			- Make it so player may switch lightsource on and off
 			- Start to implement stage
 			- Stage art
 			- Start implementing puzzle mechanics
 			- Incorporate decreasing light source
 	- Sprint 3
 			- Finish stage elements
 			- Include being able to collect fuel and keys
 			- Develop scene of losing the game
 			- Combine existing elements into one
 			- Implement completed story script
 			- Finalize all previous aspects
 			- Finish anything not done in previous sprint
 			- Fix any existing bugs
 			- Implement finishing art & sound resources
 			- Implement more stages (stretch)